 Llangrannog village beach is a sandy cove nestling between dramatic cliffs.
 Fishing boats and surfing equipment are gathered around the slipway at the western end of the beach.
 From a perfect picnic spot on the clifftop above, a statue of St Carannog casts a timeless gaze over the beach and the horizon.

-Between Llangrannog and Ynys Lochtyn there are several secret coves which appear at low tide, but are only accessible by sea.
-There are also several rocky formations and quiet caves where seals love to rest.
+Between Llangrannog and the rocky peninsula of Ynys Lochtyn there are several secret coves which appear at low tide, but are only accessible by sea.
+There are also several rocky formations and quiet caves where seals love to rest undisturbed.

 Ynys Lochtyn is an island at high tide, stretching out to sea like a finger across the horizon, visible from almost anywhere along the Ceredigion coast.
 The clear waters are popular with experienced divers as well as the Cardigan Bay bottlenose dolphins.

 The village of Llangrannog across the boundary of two types of very old rock formations known as Silurian and Ordovician.
 These names, internationally recognised and used by geologists worldwide, were taken from the names of two Celtic tribes that once occupied Wales.
 These slate and shale rock formations of Palaeozoic times were laid down in the seas of 400 - 500 million years ago.
 At this time most of Wales was under the sea and on the edge of a large continent.

 Later, the immense forces that formed the Welsh mountains raised up the seabed, squeezed them against even older rocks, compressing the layers of mud, and caused them to be folded and faulted.
 With rising sea levels, waves eroded the softer rocks and glacial soil deposits, exposing the harder rocks, creating cliffs and headlands as well as scouring out caves and leaving unusual outcrops like Carreg Bica.